simonschmeisser/droidmedia/README.md

 ## Building and Hacking

-Please check out the for the hardware adaption for your device, eg https://docs.sailfishos.org/Develop/HW_Adaptation/Sailfish_X_Xperia_Android_11_Build_and_Flash/ for Sony Xperia 10 III.
+Please check out the hardware adaption for your device, eg https://docs.sailfishos.org/Develop/HW_Adaptation/Sailfish_X_Xperia_Android_11_Build_and_Flash/ for Sony Xperia 10 III.

 For quick iterations it is usually sufficient to compile and transfer libdroidmedia.so: